 Borawan, Puting Buhangin, and Dampalitan Beach, Padre Burgos, Quezon

-Another location where there are very nice beaches are Borawan, Puting Buhangin, and Dampalitan Beach, Padre Burgos in Quezon province.
-With pristine white sand beaches, gorgeous tropical backdrops, and fun activities available it’s like going to Boracay or Palawan but without the added travel costs.
+Another location where there are very nice beaches is Borawan, Puting Buhangin, and Dampalitan Beach, Padre Burgos in Quezon province.
+With pristine white-sand beaches, gorgeous tropical backdrops, and fun activities available, it’s like going to Boracay or Palawan without the added travel costs.

 Alibijaban Island, San Andres, Quezon

 This is another island in Quezon province worth looking in to.
 It is one of those still undiscovered places.
-If you are the beach bum type then this is the perfect place for you to visit.
-White sand beaches clear waters and more importantly few tourists.
-This is because there are very few amenities for the regular tourists.
-How much of a paradise is this to beach lovers, you can bring your own tent and pitch out for free.
+If you are the beach bum type, then this is the perfect place for you to visit.
+White sand beaches clear waters and, more importantly, few tourists.
+This is because there are very few amenities for regular tourists.
+How much of a paradise is this to beach lovers?
+You can bring your own tent and pitch out for free.
 That should give you an idea.

 Masasa Beach, Tingloy, Batangas

-To go here, you can take the Batangas City bus from Manila which will drop you off at the Batangas City Grand Terminal.
+To get to Masasa Beach, you can take the Batangas City bus from Manila, which will drop you off at the Batangas City Grand Terminal.
 Travel time is around 2 to 3 hours and may cost between P120 to P280.
 From here, take a jeepney to Anilao Port for around P35.
 Take a passenger boat bound for Tingloy for about P70.
 Upon disembarking at Tingloy, take a tricycle to Masasa Beach for about P30.